lordmen99/flutter_xml_widget_creator/README.md

 ## Motivation

 * It's difficult to recognize *close-position* in dart code (for me).
-  * It makes me have difficulty to change tree structure.
   * XML-format is more easier to do this.
   * And I'm familier with writing layout in XML, so I want to use XML.
 * Reducing template code when using 'StreamBuilder'